nextflow-io/nf-hack18/abstracts.md

 #### Bio

 I'm a bioinformatician by training and am currently in the second year of my PhD.
 My PhD project is conducted at Boehringer Ingelheim under the supervision of Prof. Kay Nieselt at University Tuebingen.

+## The state of Nextflow

+**Paolo Di Tommaso**, *Research Software engineer, Center for Genomic Regulation (CRG), Spain*

+This presentation will give an overview of the current state of Nextflow technology, the achived milestones, the upcoming changes and the open challenges facing the reproducibility of of in-silico genomic data analysis.

+#### Bio

+Paolo Di Tommaso is a computer scientist and bioinformaticians.
+He has 20 years long experience as software developer and architect.
+His main interests are parallel programming, HPC, cloud computing and containerisation technologies.
+He is an open source advocate and he is the creator and project leader of the Nextflow workflow framework.